rajatkb/Stock-Image-Service/README.md

 *Solution* : The problem with MySQL lacks such word preprocessing can be solved from the application end.
 A sepparate description preprocessor can create comma-separated root word collection which then can be used for Full text index and be queried using boolean queries.
 (TF-IDF is used by MySQL).
 This will yield results as we may get from Postgres.

+* Another thing to note is MYSQL does supports stop word removal , so words like 'this' 'is' 'are' may return empty results

 ## Image Processing